x-vin/covidcures/docs/src/allopathic.md

 ## 9. Dr. Thomas J. Borody's Triple Therapy treatment protocol

 ### Objective:
-The prevention and treatment of Covid-19
+The prevention and treatment of Covid-19.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
 Drugs like Ivermectin may interact adversely with other drugs, and the combination of multiple treatments should be under the guidance of a certified and knowledgeable therapist.